Pecan Pie

 • Perfect for the holidays.
 This pecan pie is sure to be a hit at any holiday gathering or as a sweet ending to a family dinner.

-Ingredients to make a homemade pecan pie filling
+Ingredients to make a homemade pecan pie without corn syrup

 • Pie crust: If going with a store-bought pie crust, you want to avoid the deep dish option and look for a package that has two (or one) 7oz, 9in pie crusts.
 This is usually labeled a “traditional” pie crust.
 If you’re feeling adventurous, you can also make your own pie crust from scratch!